 such phenomena to terrains not properly modern precludes the possibility of serious

 Capitalism: Competition, Command, And Change

-provides an introduction to economics with extensive attention to the global economy,
+introduction to economics with extensive attention to the global economy,

+inequality and

-inequality and the information revolution.
+the information revolution.
 Focuses on competition in markets, command in

+firms, and

-firms, and change as a permanent feature of a capitalist economy promoted by technical
+change as a permanent feature of a capitalist economy promoted by technical innovation and

-more employees, up from zero percent in 1800.
-Yale sociologist Charles Perrow shows that
+employees, up from zero percent in 1800.
+Yale sociologist Charles Perrow shows that there

-there was nothing inevitable about the surge in corporate size and power by century's end.
+was nothing inevitable about the surge in corporate size and power by century's end.
+How

 decentralized power become transformed in one century?
 Vast resources, a mass market, and